 Questions used as criteria for selection:

-OSIWA requires all organizations seeking funding to submit a completed application form and a Monitoring and Evaluation Framework.
+OSIWA requires all organizations seeking funding to submit a completed proposal template, a budget, and a Monitoring and Evaluation Framework.
 The application should also include the following information as attachments:

 Proposal writing can be a challenging enterprise.
 These guidelines have been prepared to help you.
 They outline what OSIWA considers the main elements of a grant proposal.
 We accept proposal in either French or English.